mvw/hackerrank/Functional Programming/Interpreter and Compilers/BrainF__k interpreter/README.md

 ## After the task
 As usual I had a look at the other Erlang solutions.
 I wanted to know how other folks approached this task.

-Quite surprising: The solution by tamarit27 was plagiarized FIVE times.
+Quite surprising: The solution by [tamarit27](https://www.hackerrank.com/tamarit27) was plagiarized FIVE times. :astonished:

 Ouch!